 Sage: Open Source Mathematics Software is written mostly in Python.

-Across all Python projects on Open Hub, 25% all source code lines are comments.For Sage: Open Source Mathematics Software, this figure is only 67%.
+Across all Python projects on Open Hub, 25% of all source code lines are comments.For Sage: Open Source Mathematics Software, this figure is only 67%.

 This very impressive number of comments puts Sage: Open Source Mathematics Software among the top 10% of all Python projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

 Over the last twelve months, Sage: Open Source Mathematics Software has not seen any change in activity.
 This may be a good sign, and an indication that development is continuing at the same pace and not dropping off.

 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.